-Authors are first requested to read the journal’s Aims and Scope to learn about its purpose, and to determine whether their manuscript is appropriate for the journal.
-Before submitting new manuscripts, authors need to peruse the instructions provided here to know the journal’s standards, and how to prepare their manuscripts.
+Authors are first requested to read the aims and scope of Religious Inquiries to learn about its purpose, and to determine whether their manuscript is appropriate for the journal.
+Before submitting their manuscripts, authors need to peruse the instructions provided here to know the journal’s standards, and how to prepare their manuscripts.

 1. Submission of Manuscripts